bikisaikia/ardue/Add-New-Language.md

 # Adding a New Language to Ardublockly
 _(Work in Progress: This page should describe how to add new languages to Ardublockly)_

-While Blockly has been translated to a large number of languages using TranslateWiki (more info [here](https://developers.google.com/blockly/hacking/translating)), only a small subset of these translations has been expanded to cover the additional blocks and user interface text from Ardublockly.
+While Blockly has been translated to a large number of languages using TranslateWiki (more info [here](https://developers.google.com/blockly/hacking/translating)), only a small subset of these translations has been expanded to cover the additional blocks and user interface text for Ardublockly.
+Ardublockly itself does not use TranslateWiki and to add a new language the JavaScript and JSON files have to be manually edited.

-In essence there are two files that will need to be updated/created to add a new Language:
+There are 3 main files related to the localisation, but only one needs to be updated to add a new language:

-* `blockly/msg/json/<your_language_file>.json`: This existing file contains the Blockly strings. _(Need to expand this to indicate which strings to include)_
-* `ardublockly/msg/<new_file_for_your_language>.js`: A new file will have to be created and updated to include the translated text for the user interface.
-A "base version" of this file can just be a copy-paste of `ardublockly/msg/en.js`.
+* `blockly/msg/messages.js`: This file defines all the strings (in English) used by Ardublockly.
+If you are only adding a new language, then it can be ignored as everything required will already be present.
+Every time Blockly is built, the strings defined here are included in the `blockly/msg/<language>.js` JavaScript file.

+* `blockly/msg/json/<language>.json`: An existing file for your language should already exists in this directory.
+This JSON file contains contains the string name and translation, but for unsupported languages it will not include the entries required by Ardublockly (only those for Blockly).
+This is the file that will need to be updated.

+* `blockly/msg/<language>.js`: An existing file for your language should already exists in this directory.
+This file will be automatically generated and updated from the `blockly/msg/json/<language>.json` data when building Blockly, so this file should not be edited either.

-After that, Blockly needs to be built to convert the Blockly JSON strings into JavaScript variables that can be used by the blocks.
-To do this, from the `blockly` folder on a terminal:
+Once the translated entries have been added to the JSON file, Blockly needs to be built to convert them into strings in the JavaScript files, To do this, from the `blockly` folder on a terminal (make sure you are using Python 2):

 ```
 python build.py